Hotmoka/hotmoka/README.md

 __[See project `runs` inside the `hotmoka_tutorial` repository]__

 We have seen how a service can be published and its methods called through a browser.
-This has been easy for methods such as `getManifest()` and `getNameOfSignatureAlgorithmForRequest()` of the interface `Node`.
+This is easy for methods such as `getManifest()` and `getConfig()` of the interface `Node`.
 However, it becomes harder if we want to call methods of `Node` that need parameters, such as `getState()` or the many `add/post/run` methods for scheduling transactions on the node.
-Parameters should be passed as JSON payload of the http connection, in a format that is hard to remember, easy to get wrong and possibly changing in the future.
+Parameters should be passed as JSON payload of the websockets connection, in a format that is hard to remember, easy to get wrong and possibly changing in the future.
 Moreover, the JSON responses must be parsed back.
 In principle, this can be done by hand or through software that builds the